 The wooden words are light and easily attached to the wall where their strong silhouette makes a stunning wall display.

-They are made from sustainable wood and are created using laser cutting techniques by a NZ company called Zenz.
+They are made from sustainable wood and are created using laser cutting techniques by a NZ company called SONZ.

-These pretty little earrings add a dash of colour and are fun and easy to wear as...
+These pretty little earrings add a dash of colour and are fun, easy and light to wear...